rawmodel/framework/README.md

 let recipe = {
   handler: 'mongoUniqueness',
   message: 'is unknown error',
-  indexName: 'uniqueEmail' // make sure that this index name exists in your MongoDB collection };
+  indexName: 'uniqueEmail', // make sure that this index name exists in your MongoDB collection };
 ```